siemens/kas/docs/userguide/credentials.rst

 for repos stored on the same server.
 Technically this is achieved by adding `insteadof` entries to the ``.gitconfig`` file.

+For backwards compatibility, the git rewrite rules are only added if ``.gitconfig`` does not exists and no SSH configuration is provided.

 .. note::
-  For backwards compatibility, the git rewrite rules are only added if ``.gitconfig`` does not exists and no SSH configuration is provided.
+  Make sure to assign the correct permissions to the ``CI_JOB_TOKEN``.
+  For details, see `GitLab CI/CD job token <https://docs.gitlab.com/ee/ci/jobs/ci_job_token.html>`_.

 Netrc File
 ----------